DrewKiino/Atlantis/README.md

 # Atlantis
-*The Swift logging framework we all needed*
+*Finally, the Swift logging framework we all needed*

 I was inspired by [Dave Wood's](https://www.cerebralgardens.com/) [XCGLogger](https://github.com/DaveWoodCom/XCGLogger), but felt that it was lacking in utility and some key attributes that xcode's native ```print()``` function had.
 I took some of his code and added a couple of things and came up with this framework.